'My Vote Won’t Matter' + 5 Voting Myths to Stop Believing

 How Electoral Votes May Soon Change

 The long-standing winner-takes-all Electoral College may soon be changing.
 Article II, Section 1 of the Constitution grants the states the power to divide their electoral votes as they see fit.
-As of February 2022, 15 states and the District of Columbia (Washington D.C.) have passed legislation to change the way in which electoral votes will be divided.
+As of July 2024, 17 states and the District of Columbia (Washington, D.C.) have passed legislation to change the way in which electoral votes will be divided.

 Under the National Popular Vote Interstate Compact (NPVIC), the member states would award electoral votes to the candidate who wins the national popular vote, a shift from the state’s popular vote.
-This would ensure that the President of the United States is always elected by the popular vote.
-This compact would ensure that every vote in every state would matter in the election.
+This would ensure that the President of the United States is always elected by the popular vote, guaranteeing that every vote in every state would matter in every election.

-However, the NPVIC would only go into effect if member states represented the 270 electoral college votes needed to win the election (The current number is 195, as of October 2022).
+However, the NPVIC would only go into effect if member states represented the 270 electoral college votes needed to win the election.
+As of 2024, the current number is 209, leaving 61 additional electoral votes needed to go into effect.
 While there are some that question the constitutionality of the compact, this could soon be the leading reason why you should vote in each election.

 Myth: State and Local elections are not important